influxdata/telegraf/plugins/inputs/win_services/req_analysis.md

 Option 2. diversifies the data but makes it difficult to query multiple services

-Q: What is best practise? is would prefer option 1..
-Also, it could be configurable.
+_Q: What is the best practise? is would prefer option 1..
+Also, it could be configurable._

 #### Properties